sagemath/sage/src/doc/en/installation/source.rst

 When editable install is used, it is not necessary to reinstall after each compilation.

-.. .. literalinclude:: homebrew.txt
-   :language: console

-..
-Some Homebrew packages are installed "keg-only," meaning that they are
-.. not available in standard paths.
-To make them accessible when building
-..
-Sage, run

-.. .. code-block:: console

 .. note::

   If you want to install the project to a different directory, you can specify